tilmanschweitzer/angular-st-pagination/README.md

 ### Fixed number of elements

-The number of page links never changes and prevents the pagination to cause link breaks.
+The number of page links never changes and prevents the pagination to cause line breaks.

 ### Configurable for CSS frameworks